SakanaAI/treequest/docs/PROFILING.md

 # Performance Investigation of `ask_batch` method
 Here, we report the profiling result of `ask_batch` with different `batch_size`.
-As we can see, as we increase `batch_size`, AB-MCTS run is accelerated, while the search tree shape gets more skewed.
+As we increase `batch_size`, AB-MCTS runs are accelerated, while the search tree shapes get more wide.

+I profiled TreeQuest on a 32-core x86-64 machine running Ubuntu 20.04.
+As for AB-MCTS-M, it runs 4 parallel MCMC chains per process, so I tested `batch_size` from 1 to 10.

 ## Profiling Commands